Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Introduction

-Liu et al. \cite{liu2018image} use partial convolution to replace typical convolutions \cite{ulyanov2018deep} with an automatic mask-updating step.
-This technique masks and renormalise convolutions to target only valid pixels.
-Yan et al. \cite{yan2018shift} use deep feature rearrangement by adding a particular shift-connection layer to the U-Net architecture \cite{ronneberger2015u}.
-Wang et al. \cite{wang2019laplacian} introduce a Laplacian approach based on residual learning \cite{he2016deep} to propagate high-frequency details and predict missing information.
-However, most of these models use expensive post-processing techniques (Poisson blending) on the final output, to produce images that are visually consistent with the original image.
-Hence, it is still a challenging area in research due to failures in generating images with realism from a compact latent feature.

-Although deep learning approaches achieve excellent performance in facial inpainting, there are some limitations of state of the art as illustrated in Figure~\ref{fig:limitations_Images}, where Figure~\ref{fig:limitations_Images}(a) shows poor performance on holes with arbitrary sizes; Figure~\ref{fig:limitations_Images}(b) illustrates the lack of edge-preserving using the existing technique; Figure~\ref{fig:limitations_Images}(c) depicts the blurry artefacts; and Figure~\ref{fig:limitations_Images}(d) demonstrates the poor performance on high-resolution images and image completion with mask at border region.
+Although deep learning approaches achieve excellent performance in facial inpainting, there are some limitations of state of the art as illustrated in Figure~\ref{fig:limitations_Images}.
+These are cases, where Figure~\ref{fig:limitations_Images}(a) shows poor performance on holes with arbitrary sizes; Figure~\ref{fig:limitations_Images}(b) illustrates the lack of edge-preserving using the existing technique; Figure~\ref{fig:limitations_Images}(c) depicts the blurry artefacts; and Figure~\ref{fig:limitations_Images}(d) demonstrates the poor performance on high-resolution images and image completion with mask at border region.

-To correctly predict missing parts of a face and preserve its realism, we propose Symmetric Skip Connection Wasserstein GAN (S-WGAN) with the following contributions: \begin{itemize} \item We propose a new framework with Wasserstein GAN that uses symmetric skip connection to preserve image details. \item We define a new combined loss function based on feature space. \item We demonstrate that our loss, combined with our S-WGAN, can achieve better results than the state-of-the-art algorithms. \end{itemize}
+To correctly predict missing parts of a face and preserve its realism, we propose S-WGAN with the following contributions: \begin{itemize} \item We propose a new framework with Wasserstein Generative Adversarial Network (WGAN) that uses symmetric skip connection to preserve image details. \item We define a new combined loss function based on RGB and feature space. \item We demonstrate that our loss, combined with our S-WGAN, can achieve better results than the state-of-the-art algorithms. \end{itemize}